weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (c) If Fis closed and Fo E, then Fo F', hence Fo E'.
 Thus Fo E.

 2.28 Theorem Let E be a nonempty set of real numbers which is bounded above.
 Lety =sup E. ThenyeE.
-Hence y€ E if E is closed.
+Hence y \in  E if E is closed.

 Compare this with the examples in Sec.
 1.9.

-Proof If y€E then ye E. Assume yc E. For every h > 0 there exists then a point x € E such that y - 2 <x <y, for otherwise y - h would be an upper bound of E. Thus y is a limit point of E. Hence y € E.
+Proof If y \in E then ye E. Assume yc E. For every h > 0 there exists then a point x  \in  E such that y - 2 <x <y, for otherwise y - h would be an upper bound of E. Thus y is a limit point of E. Hence y  \in  E.

 2.29 Remark Suppose Ec Yc X, where Xis a metric space.
-To say that E is an open subset of X means that to each point p € E there is associated a positive number r such that the conditions d(p,q) <r, g€ X imply that q € E.
+To say that E is an open subset of X means that to each point p  \in  E there is associated a positive number r such that the conditions d(p,q) <r, g \in  X imply that q  \in  E.
 But we have already observed (Sec.
 2.16) that Y is also a metric space, so that our definitions may equally well be made within ¥.
-To be quite explicit, let us say that E is open relative to Y if to each p € E there is associated an r > Q such that gq € E whenever d(p,q) <r and ge Y. Example 2.21(g) showed that a set 36 PRINCIPLES OF MATHEMATICAL ANALYSIS
+To be quite explicit, let us say that E is open relative to Y if to each p  \in  E there is associated an r > Q such that gq  \in  E whenever d(p,q) <r and ge Y. Example 2.21(g) showed that a set 36 PRINCIPLES OF MATHEMATICAL ANALYSIS

 may be open relative to Y without being an open subset of X. However, there